The European Arrest Warrant

 Problems with the EAW for Julian Assange

 The EAW for Julian Assange has been challenged on three grounds: Firstly, technical grounds (such as the wording in the EAW, who issued it, and for what purpose); secondly, on grounds that the Prosecution was acting in abuse of process; and thirdly, on the grounds that the EAW conflicts with UK and European Human Rights legislation.
-While in the February Hearing, Julian Assange’s legal team focussed on all three aspects, in the High Court Ruling the new legal team narrowed the challenge to the EAW to three points relating to the first of these grounds.
-For the legal arguments, visit February Hearing and High Court Ruling.
+While in the Feb 2011 Hearing, Julian Assange’s legal team focused on all three aspects, in the July 2011 High Court Appeal the new legal team narrowed the challenge to the EAW to three points relating to the first of these grounds.
+For the legal arguments, visit Feb 2011 Hearing and July 2011 High Court Appeal.

 In general, the problems with Julian Assange’s EAW come down to: